 Section 3 actually specifies two ways of using RIP: numbered and unnumbered.
-The first assigns an IPX network number to the circuit; the second does not.
+The first assigns an IPXTM network number to the circuit; the second does not.
 Depending on this choice, there is either a Numbered WAN Pseudonode for the circuit or an Unnumbered WAN Pseudonode.
+The latter appears if any unnumbered router-router protocol is used on the link; for example Unnumbered RIP or On-Demand Static Routing.